Overture Maps - a Fusion of Open and Commercial Data for a New Era in Mapping

 Of course, this hierarchy is much more extensive and detailed than described here.
 Besides the data collection method, data reliability varies by location, feature type (road, building, boundary, …), and more.

 Another important aspect of integrating multiple data sources is creating a schema (or data model) into which all features are transformed.
 To do this, Overture created a schema that abstracts the attributes of a feature to a higher level.
 Imagine a very precise dataset and a less precise one.
 The only way to merge them and keep them consistent is to zoom out and bring them up to a higher level.
 For example, buildings categorized in the previous dataset as a warehouse, shed, or apartment building are now classified into a well-defined set of broad building types.
 Classifying data from multiple data sources into your schema takes a lot of time and effort.
-Overture Maps takes care of this task and eliminates much of the processing on the user side.
+Overture Maps takes care of this task and eliminates much of the processing on the user's side.

 Data access

 Speaking of the user side, it is important to understand that Overture Maps sees itself as a data provider, not a service provider.
 This means that their focus is on creating the data, not distributing it.
 It is made for developers who want to use it to build their own custom services.
-You won’t find a download button on their website to get the data.
+You will not find a download button on their website to get the data.
 (Aside from the fact that it would probably crash your local machine if you worked with these huge datasets covering the entire planet.)
 Instead, they provide the data with an API as cloud-optimized Parquet files, making it easy to integrate into your cloud-native solution.

 Overture Maps currently provides five data layers: Admins (administrative boundaries), Base (water surfaces and land bodies), Places (real-world facilities and places of interest), Transportation (transportation infrastructure like roads, cycleways, and ferry routes), and Buildings.
 It is expected that more data layers will be added in the future.